 In a nutshell, I help businesses minimize their weakness, capitalize on their strengths and recognize new opportunities for growth.

 Upon graduating from St. Olaf College in 1983, I used my BA in Secondary English Education to teach grammar and literature in grades 7-12.
 I did not teach to the test; I taught my students to question, analyze, and look at the world from a wide variety of viewpoints.
 I segued into working as a freelance writer and editor in 1993, writing children’s book reviews, working as a outreach coordinator for a non-profit, editing a master’s thesis, and writing articles for a wide range of publications.
-I remember when the internet was the Wild West, utterly disorganized, never knowing what you’d find by entering the search via that distinctive AOL dial-up tone.
+I remember when the internet was the Wild West, utterly disorganized; one never knew what one might find by entering a keyword in the search bar.

 I acquired my business acumen not by book-knowledge alone–although I learned much from Napoleon Hill’s Think and Grow Rich, Jay Conrad Levinson’s Guerilla Marketing and Fish! by John Christensen–but by pulling up my sleeves and testing marketing principles.
 I taught myself to create websites, blogging, podcasting and search engine optimizing techniques, starting in 2003 with a site for a bridal shop and conference center in TN.
 In 2007 when a bridal magazine lost its web manager to illness, I designed a brand new site and created “spotlight pages” that put favored specialists on the map.
-I made the International Who’s Who Directory of Women in E-commerce in 2009 for The New TN Woman, then named a top female blogger in 2010, as The New US Woman.
-I during before an election I tweet excessively about issues to raise awareness.
-I helped fledgling companies fly, started city sites and taught myself Joomla so I could write a curriculum manual to teach site owners how to add content.
+I made the International Who’s Who Directory of Women in E-commerce in 2009 for The New TN Woman, then I was named a top female blogger in 2010, as The New US Woman.
+I helped fledgling companies fly, started city sites, and taught myself Joomla so I could write a curriculum manual to teach site owners how to add content.